DARK: Diagonal-Anchored Repulsive Knowledge Distillation for Vision-Language Models under Extreme Compression: Experiments and Results

+\paragraph{Model Architectures.} We investigated existing CLIP-based models.
+FetalCLIP~\cite{fetalclip2025} was trained on a large corpus of fetal ultrasound image-text pairs and has demonstrated strong performance across various fetal ultrasound tasks, making it a suitable teacher model.
+During distillation, we freeze FetalCLIP's vision encoder (ViT-L/14, 304M parameters).
+The student is MobileFetalCLIP, built on a FastViT image encoder~\cite{mobileclip2024,fastvit2023} (11.4M visual parameters) with a 4‑layer Transformer text encoder; both produce 512‑dimensional embeddings.

+\textbf{Pretraining Dataset.} We curated a total of 246{,}349 fetal ultrasound image-caption pairs from a tertiary hospital and supplemented them with expert-annotated textbook image-caption pairs, as described in supplementary~\S\ref{sub:data_pipeline}.
+To ensure that student and teacher logit matrices correspond to the same augmented input, we couple their data augmentations, sharing affine and color-jitter parameters within each forward pass.
-\textit{Planes DB}~\cite{fetalplanesdb2020}: 12,400 fetal ultrasound images from 1,792 patients across two hospitals.
-We use 8,187 images for 5-plane classification (abdomen, brain, femur, thorax, cervix; excluding the ``Other'' category) and 2,949 brain images for 3-class brain sub-plane classification (transthalamic, transcerebellum, transventricular).
-Following FetalCLIP~\cite{fetalclip2025}, zero-shot evaluation uses the full labelled set rather than introducing an additional train/test partition.

-\textit{HC18}~\cite{hc18dataset2018}: 999 head circumference images.
-We filter to 814 with physiologically plausible HC (100--342~mm, corresponding to 14--40 weeks gestational age).
-Following FetalCLIP~\cite{fetalclip2025}, we report \emph{validity rate}: gestational age (GA) is predicted via similarity matching against GA-specific text prompts, and a prediction is \emph{valid} if the true HC falls within the 2.5th--97.5th percentile range of the WHO fetal growth charts~\cite{kiserud2017who} for the predicted GA.
+\textbf{Evaluation Dataset.} We evaluate zero-shot performance on two public benchmarks. \textit{Planes DB}~\cite{fetalplanesdb2020} comprises 12,400 fetal ultrasound images from 1,792 patients across two hospitals; we use 8,187 images for 5-plane classification (abdomen, brain, femur, thorax, cervix; excluding ``Other'') and 2,949 brain images for 3-class sub-plane classification (transthalamic, transcerebellum, transventricular), following FetalCLIP~\cite{fetalclip2025} by evaluating on the full labeled set without an added split. \textit{HC18}~\cite{hc18dataset2018} contains 999 head-circumference images; we retain 814 with plausible HC (100--342~mm; 14--40 weeks Gestational Age (GA)) and report \emph{validity rate} as in FetalCLIP~\cite{fetalclip2025}: GA is predicted via similarity to GA-specific text prompts, and a prediction is \emph{valid} if the true HC lies within the 2.5th--97.5th percentile of WHO growth charts~\cite{kiserud2017who} for the predicted GA.